-In-phase and quadrature data were filtered with 3 fiducial non-linear filter to eliminate spheric responses and instrumental noise which was represented as irregular spikes of large amplitude in records.
-Simultaneously, the 20 fids low-pass filter was also applied to suppress high frequency components of instrumental noise and cultural noise.
+In-phase and quadrature data were filtered with 3 fiducial non-linear filter to eliminate spheric responses and instrumental noise.
+Simultaneously, a 20 fids low-pass filter was also applied to suppress high frequency components of instrumental noise and cultural noise.